Vim Motions adds Markdown-aware editing capabilities to Obsidian’s Vim mode. Each feature can be toggled independently in Settings.

 Quality of life

-• Quality of life — Neovim defaults (Yy$, Q@@), smart list continuation on o/O, scrolloff, configurable insert escape sequences, vim mode status bar with optional powerline styling, which-key hints, and chord display.
+• Quality of life — Neovim defaults (Yy$, Q@@), yank highlight, smart list continuation on o/O, enhanced increment/decrement (<C-a>/<C-x>) for cycling colors, dates, and booleans, scrolloff, configurable insert escape sequences, vim mode status bar with optional powerline styling, which-key hints, chord display, and input method switching for CJK users (per-view across all editors).

 Configuration